thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

     $ printf "%q\n" $POS
     $'\E[14;1'  # cursor is in row 14, column 1

-Once we know where the cursor is we can do some row/column arithmetic to find the region that can be used for completion without causing a scroll.
+Once we know where the cursor is, we can do some row/column arithmetic to find the region that can be used for completion without causing a scroll.
 Keeping previous lines of history visible is generally useful, and particularly so when livecoding for a group that is trying to follow along.